cisco/mindmeld/source/userguide/dm.rst

   - ``value`` (str, optional): The resolved value of the entity.
 (Read :ref:`note <session_note>` for maintaining this value in the same session.)
   - ``default_eval`` (bool, optional): Use system validation (default: True).
   - ``hints`` (list, optional): Developer defined list of keywords to verify the user input against.
   - ``custom_eval`` (str, optional): Custom validation function name (function should return either bool: validated or not) or a custom resolved value for the entity.
 If custom resolved value is returned, the slot response is considered to be valid.
 For this validation function, the developer is provided with the current turn's ``request`` object.
+The custom validation function should have a ``@app.register_func()`` decorator to register it with the application.

 Once the slot filling is complete, the filled in entities can be access through ``request.entities`` in the same manner as any other handler.